Taking The Mystery Out Of Expedited Approvals

 The final expedited program is priority review, which is a requested by the Sponsor with the initial NDA submission.
 While most NDAs have a 10 month goal date, priority review drugs have a 6 month goal date.
 In order to qualify for priority review, the Sponsor must show that if approved, the drug would provide a significant improvement in safety or effectiveness of the treatment, prevention, or diagnosis of a serious condition.

 Drugs intended to treat an unmet medical need for a serious condition will often use more than one of these programs.
 A Sponsor wishing to use all four pathways could first seek fast track with nonclinical data, and could then seek breakthrough therapy using clinical data.
 The Sponsor could then discuss the possibility of using accelerated approval and obtain FDA agreement on endpoints before moving forward with clinical trials.
 Finally, the Sponsor could request priority review upon the submission of the original NDA.

 Given the tremendous benefits of using these programs, it is not surprising that many Sponsors are taking advantage.
 According to FDA’s Novel New Drugs Summary, 46% of the novel new drugs approved in 2014 were designated as fast track, breakthrough therapy, or both.
 Drugs granted priority review made up 61% of the novel new drugs, while 20% were approved using accelerated approval.
 There are many caveats to these programs as well as additional ways to qualify for the benefits, and so Sponsors should review the guidance to see if one of these programs may be appropriate for their drug and to ensure all relevant criteria are met.

 Emily Krulewitz is a Consultant at The Weinberg Group, the world’s leading food and drug consulting firm.
-If you have any questions or thoughts on this blog post or others, please reach out to us by email.
+If you have any questions or thoughts on this blog post or others, please contact us.